AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Data and methods

 \subsection{Space alignment}

 To compare meanings, we align each target space to a 1900s base using orthogonal Procrustes on the shared vocabulary \citep{hamilton2016}.
+Alignment uses the full shared vocabulary above the min-count threshold (10) in both bins; we do not cap the anchor set unless stated (e.g., Global Anchors).
+As a stable-anchor check, we select the 1{,}000 lowest-drift words among the top-20k shared types and re-align; drift rankings remain highly similar (Spearman $\rho{=}0.83$, $n{=}19$).
+Because these anchors are identified after an initial alignment, we treat the stable-anchor variant strictly as a robustness probe rather than a primary result.
 Let $X$ and $Y$ be base and target matrices; the rotation $R$ is obtained from $\text{SVD}(Y^\top X)=U\Sigma V^\top$ with $R=UV^\top$, ensuring distances are preserved.
+Mean-centering the matrices before Procrustes yields near-identical drift rankings (Spearman $\rho$ in $[0.96,1.00]$ across spans, $n{=}6$--7), so we report uncentered results for consistency with prior work.